Women's Emergency Committee to Open Our Schools

 The Women's Emergency Committee to Open Our Schools (WEC) was an organization formed by a group of socially prominent white women in the city of Little Rock, Arkansas during the Little Rock Crisis in 1958.
 The organization advocated for the integration of the Little Rock public school system and was a major obstacle to Governor Orval Faubus's efforts to prevent racial integration.
 The women spoke out in favor of a special election to remove segregationists from the Little Rock school board.

 Background

 After the U.S. Supreme Court issued its Brown v.
-Board of Education on May 17, 1954, segregated schools were ruled to be unconstitutional.
+Board of Education ruling on May 17, 1954, segregated schools were ruled to be unconstitutional.
 The NAACP soon signed up nine high-achieving black students, the Little Rock Nine, for attendance at Little Rock Central High School, a previously all-white school.
 After the school became the site of demonstrations and protests on September 4, 1957, Arkansas Governor Orval Faubus deployed the Arkansas National Guard to the school to prevent the students from entering, contradicting the Supreme Court and the wishes of the school district.
 The crisis escalated with Faubus ordering all public schools in the city closed, rather than allowing the integration of the nine students.